List of Hollyoaks characters introduced in 2012: Ed Morrison

 Ed Morrison, played by Dominic Rickhards, debuted on-screen during the episode airing on 21 May 2012.
 He last appeared on 19 July 2012.
 The character was announced on 8 May 2012 by a writer from All About Soap, who also reported that he would date established character Carmel Valentine (Gemma Merna).
 Merna told a reporter from Inside Soap that Carmel has an instant attraction to Ed.
 Theresa McQueen (Jorgie Porter) notices the attraction and introduces them to each other; he then asks a "dead excited" Carmel out on a date.
 The actress described Ed as being "suave and handsome" and he owns a "flashy" vehicle.
 Carmel likes this and thinks that he "ticks all the boxes in what she's looking for".
 In July 2012, Ed arrived at Abersoch at his family own house their with a young woman, unaware Maddie and her friends were holidaying there.

 Ed meets Carmel in the gym and asks her out on a date.
 They go for a drink together and get on well.
 He asks her out to lunch and Carmel enjoys the date.
 After she leaves, Ed puts his wedding ring back on.
 Ed goes to meet Carmel in college coffee and kisses her.
 His daughter Maddie Morrison (Scarlett Bowman) notices and shouts at him because he is still married to her mother.
 Carmel then refuses to speak to Ed.
-He later does business with Brendan Brady (Emmett J. Scanlan) and Walker (Neil Newbon).
+He later does business with Brendan Brady (Emmett J. Scanlan) and Simon Walker (Neil Newbon).
 His wife Elizabeth (Helen Grace) who is later introduced, announces to Maddie that the couple are filing for divorce.